 More than 100 countries have BAC levels that are .05 or lower, and they have less alcohol-impaired traffic crashes.
 The U.S. (with the exception of Utah) is at .08 with alcohol responsible for nearly 30 percent of all traffic-related fatalities.
 Germany: .05 with only 9 percent of traffic fatalities due to impaired driving.

-Again, I want to thank Rep. Hammoud for introducing House Bills 4419, 4420, and 4421, and for his efforts to improve safety in Michigan.
+Again, I want to thank Rep. Hammoud for introducing this important legislation and for his efforts to improve safety in Michigan.